Richard Scruggs: Bribery and wire fraud

 At the conclusion of one of the Katrina-related trials, a fee dispute arose between Scruggs and other plaintiff's attorneys involved in the case.
 That fee dispute resulted in a separate trial to determine how to apportion the fees.
 According to allegations that later surfaced in a criminal prosecution, Scruggs was involved in an attempt to bribe Mississippi Third Circuit Court Judge Henry L. Lackey with $40,000 in exchange for a favorable ruling in the fee dispute.
 Lackey had contacted the local U.S. Attorney’s office about an improper communication from a third party associated with Scruggs, and at the U.S. Attorney’s request, Lackey solicited a bribe of $40,000 through the third party.
 Scruggs, who was later recorded saying he would “take care of” what he was told was a request from the judge for an additional payment, pleaded guilty in Federal Court on March 14, 2008.
 On June 26, 2008, he was sentenced to five years in prison for the bribery charge.

 In a separate federal indictment, Scruggs was accused of attempting to improperly influence Mississippi judge Bobby DeLaughter.
 On February 10, 2009, Scruggs pleaded guilty in federal court in Aberdeen, Mississippi, to one count of that indictment charging mail fraud in the corruption of a public official.
 Scruggs was sentenced to a seven-year term to run concurrently with the five-year sentence, adding two years to the total (the maximum penalty was 20 years/$250,000 fine).
 He was also fined $100,000.
-Judge Glen H. Davidson imposed his sentence and quoted the Scottish philosopher William Barclay: "The Romans had a proverb that money was like sea water.
+Judge Glen H. Davidson imposed his sentence and quoted the Scottish theologian William Barclay: "The Romans had a proverb that money was like sea water.
 The more you drink the thirstier you become."
 The conviction also resulted in Scruggs Hall, which housed the music department of the University of Mississippi, being renamed "The Music Building".

 In December 2012, a federal judge granted Scruggs' motion to be released from prison on bail pending his appeal of the 2009 conviction.
 The appeal was unsuccessful and Scruggs returned to jail in April 2013 to complete his sentence.
 Scruggs was released from jail and placed under house arrest on March 20, 2014.
 His sentence was completed on September 14, 2014.